lmleopold/Piiquante/README.md

 Checkout here for more details about the technical specifications of this project :
 * [technical_sepcifications]( Requirements_DW_P6.pdf)

-Checkout the URL to take a look : https://lmleopold.github.io/Ohmyfood/
 ### Screenshots
 Login Page![Log in Page](login.png) Home Page![Home Page]( Page_acceuil.png)
 Create / modify a sauce![Create / modify a sauce](Add_Sauce.png) Like/dislike a sauce![Like/dislike a sauce]( Like_Sauce.png)